 Reaction & Thoughts:

-This musical spoof of pirate movies is one of the few ’80s movies that has always eluded me.
-It’s loosely based on Gilbert & Sullivan’s legendary The Pirates of Penzance, and it mixes the operetta’s popular soundtrack with pop songs, performed (well enough) by Kristy McNichol and Christopher Atkins.
+This musical spoof of pirate movies isn’t as much fun as it sounds.
+It’s loosely based on Gilbert & Sullivan’s legendary operetta The Pirates of Penzance, and it mixes the operetta’s popular soundtrack with pop songs, performed (well enough) by Kristy McNichol and Christopher Atkins.
 There are lots of movie references too.

-Unfortunately, The Pirate Movie doesn’t work — it was a notorious critical and financial disaster.
-Yes, this is really bad.
-It’s not even a case of “so bad, it’s good” — it’s just plain awful.
-Director Ken Annakin (Disney’s Swiss Family Robinson and Those Magnificent Men in their Flying Machines), whom I tend to like, does a terrible job mixing elements from the classic operetta with modern songs and slapstick.
+Sadly, The Pirate Movie doesn’t work — it was a notorious critical and financial disaster.
+It’s not even a case of “so bad, it’s good” … it’s just plain awful.
+Director Ken Annakin (Those Magnificent Men in their Flying Machines), whom I tend to like, does a terrible job mixing elements from the classic operetta with modern songs and slapstick.

 You can’t force me to say anything negative about McNichol, one of my childhood crushes.
 She is a really good actress.
 McNichol tries, but she’s surrounded by mediocrity.
 Atkins did have a surprising billboard hit with the song “How Can I Live Without Her?,” written by Sue Shifrin and Terry Britten.

 Conclusions & Final Thoughts:

 The Pirate Movie earns its reputation as one of the worst musicals ever made.
 That being said, the movie has its defenders.
 Lots of people who saw it on cable TV during their childhood seem to have some affection for it.
 What can you say to those viewers?
-Nostalgia is a powerful thing (I’m also guilty of defending the indefensible).
+Nostalgia is a powerful thing!
 As I always say, you be the judge, but don’t say I didn’t warn you!
 Color, 98 minutes, Rated PG.